 HealthRight has been working to build accessible, equitable systems of care in Ukraine since 2005, providing housing, health care, and social support to over 125,000 people affected by violence throughout the country.
 Currently, we are responding to the humanitarian crisis across Ukraine in partnership with the government, UN agencies, community-based organizations and NGOs.
-After relocating our main office to Lviv, our response efforts remain dedicated to supporting the health, protection and essential needs of communities.
+Our response efforts remain dedicated to supporting the health, protection and essential needs of communities.

 Our teams provide critical services to relief workers and displaced families, including crisis counseling and safe relocation, access to shelters and family reunification support, and opportunities for medical, legal, and financial assistance.
 We also supply local partner organizations with food, medicines, and basic relief provisions (blankets, towels, first aid kits, hygiene products, etc.) to ensure the health of communities in need.

 10/12/2022 SafeWomenHUB – Help for Mothers With Children

 in cooperation with the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women)

 7/27/2022 5 Months of War in Ukraine: A humanitarian perspective

 Halyna Skipalska, Country Director of HealthRight Ukraine and Executive Director of the Ukrainian Foundation for Public Health, spoke about her personal experience during the war and HealthRight’s commitment to supporting internally displaced people within Ukraine.

 05/06/2022 Lessons from the field: Recommendations for gender-based violence prevention and treatment for displaced women in conflict-affected Ukraine